Radiofrequency Ablation Overview

 Suffering from neck, upper back, or shoulder pain?

-Cervical medial branch radiofrequency ablation uses radiofrequency waves to heat up medial branch nerves in your cervical spine.
+Cervical medial branch radiofrequency ablation (also known as Radiofrequency Ablation) uses radiofrequency waves to heat up medial branch nerves in your cervical spine.
 This heat damages the nerves to create a lesion that then blocks pain signals to the brain.
 The result?
 Profound, long-lasting relief for people living with chronic pain.
 The Pain Experts of Arizona are ready to help you get back to pain-free living with this innovative, minimally invasive procedure.
-Get in touch today to schedule your first consultation.
-For a guide to cervical medial branch radiofrequency ablation, watch the following video or continue reading.
+Get in touch today to schedule your Arizona Radiofrequency Ablation consultation.
+For a guide to this procedure, watch the following video or continue reading.

 Cervical medial branch radiofrequency ablation (also referred to as cervical radiofrequency neurotomy) can treat chronic pain that originates from the facet joints in your neck.
 These facet joints connect each vertebra to the ones above and below.
 The joints allow for both movement and stability all along your spine.

 The medial branch nerves are located on either side of every vertebra in the spine.
 They run all the way through your cervical spine—that is, the upper vertebrae that make up your neck.
 These nerves weave around and through the facet joints.
 They are thin but transmit powerful sensations to the brain.
 When the cervical vertebrae suffer from injury or damage due to disease or wear-and-tear, the medial branch nerves may become compressed by inflamed tissues.
 If this happens, pain can occur in the neck, head, shoulders, and upper back.

 There are a variety of conditions that can benefit from cervical medial branch radiofrequency ablation.
 They include:

 If a spinal compression fracture occurs and places pressure on the medial branch nerves, cervical medial branch radiofrequency ablation may provide pain relief during recovery as well.